 Martin: The community as a whole is happy and good-natured, the levels of politeness and humour are high and there is a the huge range of additional activities students - and staff - can take part in (or get support to run themselves)

-The Prospect Trust is committed to safeguarding and promoting the welfare of all children and young people within our care and requires all staff and volunteers to share and demonstrate this commitment.
 Any future offer of employment remains subject to satisfactory pre-employment checks, including enhanced DBS clearance, a health check and references.